paradiseduo/tcping/README.md

 # tcping

-tcping isn't like normal tcping, and written with Swift.
+Better than tcping installed by brew👍

+Written with Swift👍

+Support MacOS only👍

 # Usage
 ```bash